vaibhavkpr/InteractiveDatasetVisualization/README.md

 # Fuel Economy Data Visualization Project

-This project explores various aspects of fuel economy using the Fuel Economy Dataset from Kaggle.
+This project explores various aspects of fuel economy using the Fuel Economy Dataset with 38500 Entries & 81 Attributes (make, fuel type, annual fuel costs, luggage size, engine specifications, etc.).
 The data is visualized interactively on a website to provide insights into different driving conditions, annual fuel economy and costs, car engine specifications, and popular vehicle makes over the years.

 ## Topics Explored